 Bosworth Battlefield is also notable for hosting a variety of events.
 Many of them are aimed at local audiences and families who can enjoy a number of craft activities, treasure hunts and living history experiences.
 Additionally, the Medieval Festival, which usually takes place every August, is always a treat featuring living history groups, re-enactments of key battles, stalls, and food.

 Website: Bosworth Battlefield Heritage Centre

 Address: Ambion Ln, Sutton Cheney, Nuneaton, CV13 0AD

 Ticket Prices for the Exhibition and Guided Walks can be found on the website.
 There are a variety of options for visitors including family tickets and concession.
 Parking is £2.50.

 Accessibility: The Museum is fully accessible to those with limited mobility or are using a wheelchair.

 * * *

-Paige Worrall is a History graduate currently working as a library assistant.
-She is currently working towards an MA in Museum Studies at the University of Leicester this year.
-Her passion for the history of art has led her to set up her own blog The Museum Inspector where writing on her various interests can be found.
+Paige Worrall is a BA history graduate and has recently completed her MA in Museum Studies which specialises in making use of co-productive practice within institutions.
+She currently works as a library assistant and freelance exhibition technician.
+Her passion for history of art has led her to set up her own blog, The Museum Inspector, where writing on her various interests can be found.
 She also has an Instagram dedicated to promoting some of her favourite cultural institutions.
 When she isn’t visiting museums, Paige can probably be found in a bookshop or curling up with a novel or two!